Quantum spin systems on infinite lattices: Statement and proof for local dynamics

-that is, the maximum value of $C_{A,B}(x,t)$, taking into account irrelevant rescaling of the operator $A$.
+where $x \in \Gamma$, $A \in \alg{A}(\{x\})$ and $B \in \alg{A}$.
+Similarly we define that is, the maximum value of the norm of $C_{A,B}(x,t)$, taking into account irrelevant rescaling of the operator $A$.
 The bound that we will prove will give an estimate on the norm of $C_B(x,t)$.
 In particular, this norm will decrease exponentially as the distance between $x$ and the support of $B$ becomes bigger.